 But how often do you sit down and plan your retirement?

 It’s arguably a better use of your time and a more effective way of knowing how much you’ll need.

 The idea of an aimless retirement makes me feel uncomfortable.

-It’s why I’ve decided to sit down with my wife and children to plan that part of our lives.
+It’s why I encourage you to sit down with your partners and children to plan that part of your lives.

 Understanding what you’d like to do in retirement is the best way to know how much you’ll need.